mattes-kraus/captcha-app/README.md

 # Captcha App

 Here you can add whatever picture you like and get an infinite loop of captchas with all the custom captchas you configured in the app's data.
+See live example [here](http://84.200.133.46:3003/).

 ![Demo of Captcha App](assets/demo.gif)